Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Overview

-\pheader{Gradient-Guided Traversal of the Parametric Family} The parametric family of outputs is defined by~$t$ maps, where each map~$\mathcal{M}_i = \{\Theta_i, L_i\}$ \textit{characterizes} all sound, finite lower bounds admissible for the $i^{\text{th}}$ constraint.
-We now describe how to traverse this space to select suitable~$\theta_i \in \Theta_i$ for instantiating an output.
-If~$\Theta_i$ is empty or infeasible, it indicates that no finite lower bound can be inferred for that direction, and the only sound bound under our construction is~$-\infty$.
-For non-empty~$\Theta_i$, we use a gradient-guided search procedure described in Sec.~\ref{sec:tech-traversal} to select a suitable~$\theta_i \in \Theta_i$.
-This procedure allows downstream tasks to provide a differentiable score function~$J_i$ that evaluates the desirability of each bound~$L_i(\theta)$ via~$J_i(L_i(\theta))$, as well as a number of epochs~$R$ that controls the runtime of the search.
-Our novel Adaptive Gradient Guidance (AGG) algorithm then uses the gradient of~$J_i(L_i(\theta))$ to efficiently explore the space, steering toward high-scoring bounds while ensuring that~$\theta$ remains within the feasible region~$\Theta_i$, which is typically defined by complex polyhedral constraints over the parameters.
-The goal in most cases is to obtain more precise bounds, which corresponds to maximizing~$L_i(\theta)$.
-In such cases, one can use $L_i$ as the score function itself, and AGG performs gradient ascent to find parameter values that yield tighter, sound bounds within the feasible region.
-For instance, in the example above, the lower bound for~$-x$ is parameterized as $L = 10a - 5|b| + 6b + c$, with $\Theta = \{\lambda_1 \geq 0,; \lambda_2 \geq 0,; a = \lambda_1 + \lambda_2 - 1 \leq 0\}$, where the coefficients are given by $a = \lambda_1 + \lambda_2 - 1$, $b = -\lambda_1 + \lambda_2 + 1$, and $c = \lambda_1 - 21\lambda_2$.
+The parametric family of outputs computed by \algps is defined by $t$ Parametric Scalar Maps (PSMs), indexed by $i \in \{1, \ldots, t\}$.
+Each PSM $\psm_i = \{\parspace_i, \lf_i\}$ characterizes the space of sound, finite lower bounds admissible for the $i$-th constraint.
+The next step is to traverse this space and pick concrete bounds which can then be used for further analysis.
+We only need to consider non-empty $\parspace_i$ as if $\parspace_i$ is empty or infeasible, it indicates that no finite lower bound can be inferred for that direction, and the only sound bound under our construction is $-\infty$.
+For efficient traversal of the space, we propose the \textit{Adaptive Gradient Guidance (AGG)} (Sec.~\ref{sec:agg}) algorithm, which is a gradient-guided search procedure to select $\param_i \in \parspace_i$ suitable for analysis tasks.
+It takes as input a differentiable score function $\mathcal{J}_i$ that evaluates the quality of each bound $\lf_i(\param)$ for the analysis task via $\mathcal{J}_i(\lf_i(\param))$, as well as a number of gradient steps $\mathcal{R}$ that controls the runtime of the search.
+Exploiting the piecewise differentiability of the constructed space~$\lf$ (discussed in Sec~\ref{sec:upose}), AGG uses the gradient~$\nabla \mathcal{J}_i(\lf_i(\param))$ to efficiently navigate it, steering toward high-scoring bounds while keeping~$\param$ within the feasible region~$\parspace_i$.
+When optimizing for precision, where higher lower bounds indicate greater precision, the score function $\mathcal{J}_i$ can simply be set to $\lf_i$, and AGG performs gradient ascent to obtain tighter sound bounds within the feasible region.
+For instance, the PSM for our example above has $\lf(\lambda_1,\lambda_2) = 5\lambda_1 - 5\lambda_2 - 5|\lambda_2 - \lambda_1 + 1| - 4$ with $\parspace = \{\lambda_1 \ge 0,\; \lambda_2 \ge 0,\; \lambda_1 + \lambda_2 \le 1\}$.
+To obtain more precise bounds (i.e., higher~$\lf$), the Adaptive Gradient Guidance (AGG) algorithm starts from the interval relaxation baseline $(\lambda_1,\lambda_2) = (0,0)$ and performs gradient-guided updates that increase~$\lf$ within~$\Theta$:

-Our algorithm initializes all parameters to zero: $\lambda_1 = \lambda_2 = 0$.
-This always corresponds to the \textit{interval relaxation} case.
-As in this case, using $\lambda_1 = \lambda_2 = 0$, yields $L = -9$, which is the same as computed by \textsc{ELINA}.
-From this starting point, the algorithm performs gradient-guided updates that progressively improve the bound: